jayenliao/ANCOVA-hotdog/README.md

 2. Run `hotdog.R` in R console.

 If you want to re-build the report, knit `hotdog_report.Rmd` in RStudio.
-You may need to install `TeX` and othere related packages first.
+You may need to install `TeX` and other related packages first.

 ## References